 Skin conditions are a common cause of discomfort in both adults and children.
-Allergic rashes, eczema, psoriasis, or dermatitis can appear suddenly and significantly impact well-being.
-In such cases, it is important to relieve itching and inflammation promptly.
-One of the most effective topical treatments is Flucinar ointment — a corticosteroid-based medication with anti-inflammatory and anti-allergic properties.
+Rashes, eczema, psoriasis, or dermatitis can appear suddenly and significantly impact well-being.
+In such cases, it is important to relieve itching and irritation promptly.
+One of the most effective topical supports is Flucinar balm — a corticosteroid-based product with soothing and anti-allergic properties.

-How to Use Flucinar Ointment for Allergy Symptoms
+How to Use Flucinar Balm for Sensitive Reactions?

-Flucinar is used for external application in non-infectious inflammatory skin conditions.
-It contains fluocinolone acetonide — a synthetic corticosteroid that blocks the release of inflammatory mediators.
+Flucinar is used for external application in irritated skin conditions.
+It contains fluocinolone acetonide, a synthetic corticosteroid that blocks the release of irritation mediators.
 This helps reduce redness, swelling, itching, and flaking.

 Apply a thin layer to the affected area once or twice a day.
 The usual course is 5–10 days, not exceeding 2 weeks.
 When applied to the face, the duration should be shorter — up to 7 days.
 Prolonged use or application over large areas increases the risk of side effects typical of hormonal creams, including skin thinning and hyperpigmentation.